pavsaund/pavsaund.com/site/content/post/2022-02-23-dynamic-breadcrumbs-and-routes-with-react-router.md

 ```

 ### Edge case 3 - Child route with ''-path with redirect matches parent route
 For a use case where a child route has an empty path then the resolved from `matchPath` ends up being the same.
+This may actually be what React Router refers to as an [`Index` path](https://reactrouter.com/docs/en/v6/getting-started/concepts#index-route) - but I haven't explored that aspect enough yet.

 ```ts
  routes.push({